Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Alex becomes the first Green Cybervator to win MVP allowing him to become chief

-Airiona signs Max up his self with out asking.
+Spike signs Max up his self with out asking.

-Airiona: I signed you up.
+Spike: I signed you up.

-Airiona: see(showing him the registration).
+Spike: see(showing him the registration).
 Before Max has chance to turn him down his is invited to join

 Max: huh!?
 You did what!?

-Airiona: well you said you wouldn't so someone had to do it
+Spike: well you said you wouldn't so someone had to do it

-Airiona calls Arrock to help them decrypt it.
+Spike calls Aarock to help them decrypt it.

 Aarock wants to to tell the world about what they found

-Airiona states that it is not a good idea to tell others about the secrets as it will be to disruptive to the status quo and that there is a reason this information has been hiden here for centuries.
+Spike states that it is not a good idea to tell others about the secrets as it will be to disruptive to the status quo and that there is a reason this information has been hidden here for centuries.

 Max is surprised by this as he is a reporter and one would think he would be the first to want to tell everyone.
-Airiona tells him it is also a reporter job to use good judgement for what can potentially be detrimental if the world knew about it.
+Spike tells him it is also a reporter job to use good judgement for what can potentially be detrimental if the world knew about it.

-With Kyshumu retired Jax becomes ReNets number cybervator surpasing even Kyshumu's daughter Leona the is selected to represent the ReNet.
-This is because of Max's stratigic abilities guiding Jax.
+With Kyshumu retired Jax becomes ReNets number cybervator surpassing even Kyshumu's daughter Leona the is selected to represent the ReNet.
+This is because of Max's strategic abilities guiding Jax.

 It is customary for the selected Cybervator a tradition started by Kyshumu and Xenos.
 Jax asks Max to be his apprentice despite the fact that Max is not a Cybervator.